open-compass/MMBench-GUI/README.md

 ## 🌺 Acknowledgement

-We would like to thank the following outstanding works, which provided important references for the development of MMBench-GUI.
+We would like to thank the following great works, which provided important references for the development of MMBench-GUI.

 - [VLMEvalkit](https://github.com/open-compass/VLMEvalKit)